name-finder/name-finder/README.md

     predict/age/rosalyn?buckets=4

-For some names--particularly those that have been in use for generations, but are trending up in recent years--including only living individuals shows a meaningful difference.
-When including both living and deceased individuals, 95% of Avas are <= 67 yo.
-When including only living individuals, 95% of Avas are <= 20 yo.
+Including only living individuals can show a meaningful difference for some names.
+When including both living and deceased individuals, 95% of Avas are <= age 68 (inclusive of 2021 data).
+When including only living individuals, 95% of Avas are <= age 21 (also inclusive of 2021 data).

     predict/age/ava
     predict/age/ava?living=1